ESGI-Tibiscus/Unsecure/README.md

 ## Destroy the project

-To destroy the project run the command bellow :
+To destroy the project run the command below :

 ```
 make destroy